1999 Virginia Tech Hokies football team: No. 1 Florida State (Sugar Bowl)

 Tech faced No. 1 Florida State in the Sugar Bowl at the Louisiana Superdome in New Orleans, Louisiana.
-The game served as the Bowl Championship Series (BCS) National Championship and marked Virginia Tech’s first appearance in a title game.
+The game served as the Bowl Championship Series (BCS) National Championship and marked Virginia Tech's first appearance in a title game.
 Florida State won 46–29 to complete a perfect season and claim the national championship.
 Florida State jumped out to a 28–14 halftime lead behind explosive plays, including a 64-yard touchdown pass from Chris Weinke to Peter Warrick and a 59-yard punt return touchdown by Warrick.
 Virginia Tech responded with a 49-yard touchdown pass from Michael Vick to André Davis and a 3-yard touchdown run by Vick.
 In the third quarter, Virginia Tech rallied to take a 29–28 lead.
 Shayne Graham kicked a 23-yard field goal, and Andre Kendrick added touchdown runs of 29 and 6 yards.
 Florida State regained control in the fourth quarter, scoring 18 unanswered points.
 Weinke threw touchdown passes to Ron Dugans and Warrick, and Sebastian Janikowski added a field goal.
 Michael Vick finished with 225 passing yards, 97 rushing yards, one passing touchdown, and one rushing touchdown.
 Andre Kendrick rushed for 63 yards and two touchdowns.
 André Davis led all receivers with 108 yards and one touchdown.
 Defensively, Jamel Smith recorded 10 tackles, while Corey Moore added two sacks.
 Virginia Tech outgained Florida State on the ground 278 to 30 but allowed 329 passing yards and three touchdown receptions to Warrick.

+The national championship game, despite the loss, represented a validation of the program's rise.
+The third-quarter comeback from a 14-point deficit against Florida State's talent demonstrated the Hokies' championship mentality.
+Vick's performance — 225 passing yards, 97 rushing yards, and two total touchdowns — announced his arrival as a future NFL superstar.
+While the loss stung, the journey from the depths of 2-9 seasons to the national championship game in just eight seasons stood as one of the most remarkable turnarounds in college football history.